untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 - `CR`: current minor release,  `develop`.version - minor(1)
 - `CRB`: current release branch
 - `RB`: release branch
-# Example
-- case 1:
-  - unTill ver 123.0-SNAPSHOT, has develo commits (i.e. needs to be forked) and has DONE release/122 branch
-    - UBL ver 23.0-SNAPSHOT, has develop commits (i.e. needs to be forked) and has DONE release/22 branch
-  - cmd: status untill
-    - Where to take unTill's mdeps from?
-      - version is not locked -> CRB (release/122) exists -> develop - correct
-- case 2:
-  - unTill ver 123.0-SNAPSHOT and has ACTUALZE_PATCHES status for release/122 branch
-    - UBL ver 23.0-SNAPSHOT and has DONE release/22 branch
-  - cmd: status untill
-    - Where to take unTill's mdeps from?
-      - version is not locked -> CRB (release/122) exists -> develop - wrong, should be release/122

 # MINOR BUILD STATUS

-Status denotes next action which should be undertaken to finish minor build: {FORK, LOCK, BUILD_MDEPS, ACTUALIZE_PATCHES, BUILD, DONE}
+Status denotes next action which should be undertaken to finish minor build: {FORK, FREEZE, BUILD_MDEPS, ACTUALIZE_PATCHES, BUILD, DONE}

-Aux calculations

-- `WB`: branch to get mdeps from
-  - if version locked
-    - RB for given version
-  - else
-    - CRB exists?
-CRB : `develop`
-- `mdeps`: are taken from `WB`
-- `subComponents` extended statuses are calculated using `mdeps`

-Status calculation

 - If version is not locked: FORK needed? => FORK
+- If version is locked: mdeps extended status is calculated using mdeps from particular RB
-- WB.version.patch >0 => DONE
+- CRB.version.patch >0 => DONE
-- any mdeps version is not locked => LOCK
+- mdeps are not frozen => FREEZE
 - Any component is not in DONE status => BUILD_MDEPS
 - Any component has patch which is greater than one mentioned in `mdeps` => ACTUALIZE_PATCHES
 - If none of above : BUILD